FAQs & Fine Print

 Q: What is your return policy?

 A: Returns are accepted.
 If you need to return your instrument for any reason ("I just don't like it, it doesn't work for me, etc."), I accept returns that are posted back to me within 3-days' trial time.
 When the item is safely back, I will refund the purchase price minus my shipping expenses.
-Buyer pays return shipping fee but I don't expect rocket-fast service.
-As long as it's packed well, feel free to ship it slow-boat.
+Buyer pays the return shipping fee but I don't expect rocket-fast service and I can provide a PDF/printable label if you need one.
+As long as it's packed well, feel free to ship it slow-boat if you're handling the label.

 Q: What if the item arrives in a condition not disclosed in the listing?